 - Scrape egg masses using scraper cards, or anything else that is hard, tapered and/or flat.

 - Kill eggs by putting them into doubled bags, alcohol/hand sanitizer, or by smashing or burning them.

 All stages of spotted lanternfly have been shown susceptibility to the application of insecticides.
-Working with data developed by researchers at Penn State University, a number of insecticides have been labeled for use in New York through the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) 2(ee) recommendations and 24(c) Special Local Needs labels.
-Search for insecticides labeled for use against spotted lanternfly in New York at the NYS Department of Environmental Conservation Bureau of Pest Management- Information Portal, by providing the EPA registration number, product name, or company that registered the product.
+Working with data developed by researchers at Penn State University, a number of insecticides have been labeled for use in New York provisionally through 2(ee) recommendations and 24(c) Special Local Needs labels.

-Wine grape growers in the quarantine zone in Pennsylvania have found that, while insecticides are effective against SLF, the sheer numbers of this pest entering the vineyard have required applications at 3- to 5-day intervals once adults begin flying in September.
-Because of the cost involved and the limited modes of action available making resistance management a challenge, it is not feasible for growers to spray their way out of this pest problem.
+Wine grape growers in the quarantine zone in Pennsylvania have found that, while insecticides are effective against Spotted Lanternfly, the sheer numbers of this pest entering the vineyard have required multiple applications once adults begin flying in September.
+Frequent monitoring is important as the distribution in a vineyard can be uneven.
+Often insecticide treatments are only required for the vines on the margins of the fields.

 Bark spray, trunk injections, or root drenches are used to get systemic insecticides into trees.